kgashok/orientations/4PReport.md

 	d.
 Making them understand the concept by Show/Tell Method
 	e.
 Weekly/Monthly report on Mentees progress if possible

 <p>5.
 Mentor can use their own teaching methodology to make them understand.
-The final goal must be trigger interest to learn Java</p>
+The final goal must be to trigger interest in to learn Java</p>
 <p>6.
-Encourage them to do Project  </p>
+Encourage them to do Projects (starting with Toy projects).  </p>
 <p>7.
 Mentors will be responsible for the students assigned to them.
 At the end each team will have assessments.</p>

 ####Action Item for Students

-1. Solve FizzBuzzplus without modifying Covert Method
+1. Come up with a more efficient FizzBuzzPlus considering there might be 100+ filters
 2. FileSorter in CyberDojo
 3. Points listed in FizzBuzz Digital Filter Instruction page